scylladb/sphinx-scylladb-theme/docs/source/examples/alerts.rst

 Alert
 =====

-A custom admonition with short text and a link to learn more.
+A custom admonition to highlight important updates or announcements.
+It includes an icon, a short description, and an optional link that can direct users to additional information or external resources.

 Using: